jrmoisan/GPCODE/README.txt

-! sse_min_time  -  calculate sse only with data after this time
+! sse_min_time  -  start time of interval where data is weighted with 1.0